phoubia/vexillon/README.md

 <summary>What exactly are FastFlags</summary>
 <hr>
 <img src="https://github.com/phoubia/vexillon/blob/main/pics/vexillonlowquality.png" align="right" width="385">

-FastFlags are a powerful tool created by Roblox engineers to control how the Roblox client works.
-They allow certain features of the game engine to be adjusted without needing a full update.
-This makes Roblox flexible and efficient, but using FastFlags incorrectly can lead to problems with the game’s performance and stability.
-FastFlags let Roblox engineers change how certain parts of the client function.
-For example, they can enable or disable features, change values, or skip certain processes in the game engine.
-Players can also override these flags manually to adjust how Roblox works on their own device.
-Using FastFlags without knowing what they do can break the client or cause bugs.
-Importing large lists of flags is especially risky because it can affect many parts of the game at once.
-It’s important to only change flags if you fully understand what they do.
-FastFlags are often used to improve performance, especially for players with low-end computers.
-For example, you can disable textures, reduce render distance, or improve network response time.
-These adjustments can make Roblox run smoother on slower systems.
-The picture on the right demonstrates these FastFlags.
-FastFlags are commonly found in <a href="https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/FVariables.txt">Fvariables.txt</a> from a useful repository made by MaximumADHD.
-FastFlags are a great tool, but they come with responsibility.
-FastFlags altering physics might get you banned in your favorite games.
-If you choose to use them, make sure you understand how they work and avoid making big changes all at once.
-We are not responsible for bans or whatever so don't make a ticket blaming us.
+FastFlags are tools created by Roblox engineers to control how the client works, enabling adjustments without full updates.
+They allow features to be enabled, values changed, or processes skipped, but improper use can cause performance issues or bugs.

+Players can override FastFlags to improve performance, such as reducing textures or render distance for smoother gameplay on low-end systems.
+The screenshot provided on the right side demonstrates someone using a popular low quality FastFlags preset.
+However, importing large lists or altering physics can lead to bans or crashes.
+Use them responsibly and fully understand their function before making changes.

+All FastFlags are listen on <a href="https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/FVariables.txt">this</a> file in a repository made by MaximumADHD.
+Vexillon is not responsible for bans caused by Roblox games that have an anti-cheat.
+Roblox games without an anti cheat won't get you banned for using FastFlags.
 <br>

 </details>